korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 Nothing at the moment.
 As long as it continues working like it was today, it should be a walk in the park. (famous last words)

+---
+## 04.08.2020
+**What did I do today?**
+I created a new demo project and added the map.
+It almost works as well as the browser version, but it still has some flaws.

+**What will I do tomorrow?**
+I'll try to make the GPS work, in order to start with the routing.
+If I still have time somehow, I'll start adding the routing to the info bubbles.

+**What hinders my progress?**
+The GPS-functions from the API don't work for some reason, which is why I don't make any progress regarding routing.
+I hope this will fix itself somehow, but that wont happen.